Kelly Mi Li’s Hustle To Create A Bling Empire Has Its Limits

 Advertisement

 Since she wasn’t going to be a doctor, Li spent high school babysitting and working part time at restaurants.
-She got her first corporate job at 18 selling life and health insurance for New York Life.
+She got her first corporate job at 18 selling life and health insurance.
 The job aligned with her studies — she wanted to major in finance in college — and, because she was paid a commission, promised the possibility of making a lot of money very quickly.
 At the time, her mantra was simple: “Either I complained, or I worked harder and figured out my own way.”

 The dedication paid off — literally.
 In her first year, she used her first major commission — $16,000 — to put a down payment on a condo.
 Originally, Li spent her cash “hosting my friends for dinners and going out,” but then her mother suggested she look into real estate as “something that brings value back” and that she could rent out if she chose not to live there.
 She never moved in, but two decades later, she still has the condo.